First of all, I cannot believe I’m writing this post right now!

 Every group has its own threads and rules you need to read and follow.

-Some of my favourite groups that do share threads are
+Some of my favorite groups are

 - Blogging for New Bloggers